typedb/typedb/docs/pages/documentation/5-migration/OWL-migration.md

 When you have read the following, you may find our extended example of [OWL migration](../examples/OWL-migration.html) useful.

 ## Example OWL migration
-Consider the following OWL schema:
+Consider the following OWL ontology:

 ```xml
 <rdf:RDF xmlns="http://www.co-ode.org/roberts/family-tree.owl#"